 Gartner uses the California Consumer Privacy Act (CCPA) as an example to illustrate the potential of legal automation, considering the volume of requests arising from rights granted under this new regulatory framework is expected to be high.
 This is the first time such rights (including the right of access to any of your data held by a third party and the right to have that data deleted) have been granted to U.S. citizens.
 The image below shows the structured workflow for addressing subject rights requests (SRRs).

-The legal arm of PwC, one of the big four consultancy firms, is currently using BRYTER’s no-code platform to build its own legal technology applications.
+The legal arm of PwC, one of the big four consultancy firms, is currently using BRYTER no-code platform to build its own legal technology applications.
 These include self-service tools to drive optimization of processes and improve client experience.
-Tools, such as KYC checkers, NDA generators and compliance checkers, allow lawyers to reduce bottlenecks in workflows and spend more time on the core legal issues.
+Tools, such as KYC software, NDA generators and compliance checkers as it can be a Strategic Trade Compliance Checker or a Securitization Regulation Checker, allow lawyers to reduce bottlenecks in workflows and spend more time on the core legal issues.
 This leads to more effective use of human input along with more efficient client service.
-(Read more about it here).

 In general, the resources of legal departments have not kept up with the growing demand for legal services within organizations.
 The use of legal technology addresses these resource constraints by providing businesses with a very practical and effective means of increasing their output capacity.

 Gartner’s glossary states that AI applies advanced analysis and logic-based techniques, including machine learning, to interpret events, support and automate decisions, and take actions.

 AI-based technologies will enable corporate legal departments to speed up legal processes and get their work completed faster.
 Legal departments will not only benefit from increased efficiency, but also from higher employee satisfaction and the ability to re-deploy their legal experts to higher-value, more demanding tasks.